karakun/karakun.github.io/about.md

 ---
 layout: article
 title: About
+header:
-headerText: About the <span class="my-karakun">Karakun</span> Developer Hub
+  text: About the <span class="my-karakun">Karakun</span> Developer Hub
+  image:  home
 permalink: /about/
-headerImage: home
 ---
 Todo